skbkontur/cement/README-commands.md

-        -c/--configuration      - check deps for specific configuration -a/--all                - show csproj names which has bad references -s/--short              - show only section with bad references
+        -c/--configuration      - check deps for specific configuration -a/--all                - show csproj names which has bad references -s/--short              - show only section with bad references -e/--external           - check references to not cement modules or to current module

 ### cm show-deps